-Most visitors will probably want to stay in Seoul and take the bus to Jisan Forest (see below for access details); for the best rates, search Agoda for hotel deals in Seoul
+Most visitors will probably want to stay in Seoul and take the bus to Jisan Forest (see below for access details); for the best rates, search Hotels Combined for hotel deals in Seoul

 Airbnb is also a great choice for Seoul – hosts usually have it set up so you can arrive & check in by yourself without having to wait around or meet anyone, and the housing standards are decent with underfloor heating and excellent internet connections as standard.
 If you haven’t used Airbnb before, you can get a 35-dollar discount off your first rental by signing up through Snow Guide Korea; simply click on this link and register!

 If you do want to stay at Jisan Forest Resort itself, accommodation is available in their condos at the base of the slopes; see here for details (Korean only).

 How to get to Jisan Forest Resort